-

 Sue Frambach

 Sue explains, "My Mother made me do it!!"
 At her mother's suggestion, she joined the University of Iowa Scottish Highlanders, where she learned to play the bagpipes.
 After graduation, Sue helped found the Iowa Scottish Pipes and Drums and served as Pipe Major of the band.
-She is also a past President of the Scottish Heritage Society of Iowa - Central Iowa Chapter and was the organist at St. Luke's Episcopal Church for several years.
+She has served as the President, Vice-President, Secretary and Society Piper for the Scottish Heritage Society of Iowa.
+Her first instrument was the piano and after learning the organ, she served as organist/choir director at St. Luke's Episcopal Church for 2 decades.

 Bob Henderson